eoinkelly/notes/http-apis/json-api/json-api.md

     * must: id, type
     * may: attributes, relationships, links

-If you ask for a resource that does not exist the serve should give you a response with `null` or `[]` in the data key - it should not giv e you a 404
+If you ask for a resource that does not exist the server should give you a response with `null` or `[]` in the data key - it should not give you a 404

 # Asking for related resource